benwiley4000/pico8-to-lua/README.md

 end
 ```

-You can generate a standard Lua version with the command (depending on your system, you may need to add `lua ` in front of this command):
+You can generate a standard Lua version with the command:

 ```console
 $ pico8-to-lua input.lua